 The main advantage of chain is its weight and that it will not chafe over rough sea beds as will rope.
 The obvious disadvantage is its weight when stored in the anchor compartment in the bow.
 In light wind chain gives a perfect horizontal pull to anchor and secure holding.
 In moderate wind, the weight of the chain provides a perfect shock absorber effect, however in strong winds it can become tight and increase the jarring effect and possibly dislodge the anchor.

 Stainless Steel chain is mainly for boating and yachting where there is exposure to water or seawater, it has excellent corrosion resistance.
 Stainless steel chain is suitable for day anchoring but is not recommended for long term anchoring as it can work-harden the chain which makes it susceptible to cracking.

-Galvanised chain offers a high degree of weather and corrosion protection and it is recommended doe commercial, industrial or any situation where the appearance of the chain is less important the weather protection it provides.
+Galvanised chain offers a high degree of weather and corrosion protection and it is recommended for commercial, industrial or any situation where the appearance of the chain is less important than the weather protection it provides.